onnimonni/luontoon-fi-offline-data-engineering/README.md

 379M	geo
 ```

-My recommendation is to delete the `geo` folder afterwise because everything exists in `data` already in much better compressed way.
+My recommendation is to delete the `geo` folder afterwise because everything exists in those ~22Mb `data/*.parquet` files already in much better compressed way.

 ## Playing with the available data locally
 ### Seeing the source of the information